 Funding: Prostate Cancer UK (The Movember Centre of Excellence for Prostate Cancer; PCUK - CEO13-2-002); Sanofi; Janssen Diagnostics

-A link to CTC-STOP on the UK Clinical Trials Gateway and the plain English summary of will be added once available.
+A plain English summary will be added once available.

 Publications and presentations